This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 - Non-slip shoes.
 Be sure to have a pair of shoes on with some good grip that can handle slick surfaces.
 Keep in mind, you’ll be walking around with grilling tools and food in your hand throughout the process.
 The last thing you need is to slip and fall on a wet surface while trying to balance things in your hand or while walking through a door.

 - Use a grill caddy.
-Personally, I don’t use them when the weather is dry but I think they’re a necessity for the rain.
+Personally, I don’t use them when the weather is dry but I think they’re a borderline necessity for grilling in the rain.
 It just makes life a little easier and helps for you to stay organized.

-Quick Solutions To Keep Rain Off Of Your Grill
+Quick Solutions To Keep Rain Off Your Grill

 Use a Patio Umbrella